noppa/get-optional/README.md

 * [typesafe-get](https://github.com/pimterry/typesafe-get) seems very similar to *get-optional* for TypeScript users.
 I can't say much about it because I haven't personally used it (I started developing this one without knowing there was a typesafe alternative already).
-You might want to check that out anyway!
+You might want to check that out anyway.
 * [Optional chaining operator](https://github.com/tc39/proposal-optional-chaining) is *hopefully* coming to the language itself at some point and there's already a Babel plugin for it.
 The spec might still change, though, and some of the tools you are currently using might not support it.